art2mis/GettingAndCleaningData/README.md

 There is a single R script, run_analysis.R.
 It must have the unzipped data files in the working directory.

-TODO: Have the script download and unzip the file

 It creates a meansAndStds data frame and a subjectActivityAvgs data frame, and writes the subjectActivityAvgs to a file